dima-kirichenko/data-engineering-zoomcamp/cohorts/2025/01-docker-terraform/homework.md

 ## Question 6.
 Largest tip

-For the passengers picked up in Ocrober 2019 in the zone name "East Harlem North" which was the drop off zone that had the largest tip?
+For the passengers picked up in October 2019 in the zone name "East Harlem North" which was the drop off zone that had the largest tip?